 Lobster-happy Maine isn't exactly a hotspot for Mexican food, but Taco Escobarr more than does its part to add some culinary diversity.
 Eater Maine says it's one of the best spots for tacos in the state, calling out the wide variety of tortillas and fillings, including in crispy or “puffy” tacos that come two for $7.
 The burritos are also great, reviewers say.

 Tacos are $3 each at Taco Bamba in Falls Church.
 The menu is long, with everything from traditional tacos to specials created by a guest chef each month.
 The original location is small, but Taco Bamba has expanded into sit-down dining in Springfield and Vienna.

 For cheap tacos, go no further than Tacos Baja in East L.A.
 While the regular menu boasts plenty of inexpensive deals (tacos range from $1.39 to $3.25 each), on Wednesdays fish tacos are only 99 cents.

-Tacos are a mainstay at Taqueria Coatzingo, where the Mexican staple costs just $2.50 and chips and salsa are complimentary.
-Every taco is served cone-style, wrapped in tissue paper, and topped with fresh guacamole.
+Tacos are a mainstay at Taqueria Coatzingo, where the Mexican staple costs just $3, and chips and salsa draw high praise.
+Every taco is served cone-style, wrapped in paper, and topped with fresh guacamole.

-The $3 (and up) tacos at ¿Por Qué No? are made with locally sourced ingredients, GMO-free oils and sustainably fished seafood.
-The lines get long but tend to move quickly -- and the staff takes drink orders while patrons wait.
+The tacos ($3.50 and up) at ¿Por Qué No? are made with locally sourced ingredients, GMO-free oils and sustainably fished seafood.
+The lines get long but tend to move quickly — and the staff takes drink orders while patrons wait.

-Traditional tacos are served up daily at El Come Taco, and at $1.95 each, they're easy on the wallet.
+Traditional tacos are served up daily at El Come Taco, and at under $2.50 each, they're easy on the wallet.
 Zagat has bestowed a 4.5 rating on the eatery, noting the hip vibe and wide selection.